 Pain, stiffness, and weakness are all likely when you have arthritis.
 You might hear or feel your joints grating.
 Many types of arthritis cause your joints to twist into abnormal positions.

-There's no cure for arthritis, but expert treatment from Dr. Crooks at Pinnacle Pain and Spine can make a significant difference to your discomfort.
+There's no cure for arthritis, but expert treatment from our providers at Pinnacle Pain and Spine can make a significant difference to your discomfort.

 The type of arthritis that's most likely to affect you is osteoarthritis.
 This is a condition that develops when the protective articular cartilage on your bones wears down.
 The exposed bones rub together inside your joints, which gives rise to inflammation and pain.